BIDMC’s Christos Mantzoros, MD, DSc, recognized for groundbreaking obesity research

-BOSTON – Beth Israel Deaconess Medical Center’s Christos Mantzoros, MD, DSc, the first scientist to document the role of the hormone leptin in regulating the body’s response to hunger in humans, is the recipient of the Endocrine Society’s Outstanding Clinical Investigator Award for 2018.
-Mantzoros accepted the award today at a special ceremony at the Society’s 100th annual meeting in Chicago.
+BOSTON – Beth Israel Deaconess Medical Center’s Christos Mantzoros, MD, DSc, the first scientist to document the role of the hormone leptin in regulating the body’s response to hunger in humans, accepted the Obesity Society’s 2017 TOPS Research Achievement Award on November 1.
+The most prestigious award given by the Obesity Society – which publishes the journal Obesity, the world’s leading peer-reviewed obesity research journal – recognizes an individual for singular achievement or contribution to research in the field.

 Mantzoros is director of the Human Nutrition Unit in the Division of Endocrinology, Diabetes, and Metabolism at Beth Israel Deaconess Medical Center and the Joslin Diabetes Center.
 Under his leadership, the Mantzoros lab seeks to answer important questions regarding obesity, insulin resistance, and their consequences which include diabetes, cardiovascular disease, and malignancies.